-Pendersleigh & Sons' Official Maps of Orange County and the city of Santa Ana
+Pendersleigh & Sons' Official Maps of Santa Ana

 Santa Ana is surrounded by Garden Grove to the northwest, Anaheim to the north, Orange to the northeast, Tustin to the east, Irvine to the southeast, Costa Mesa to the south, Fountain Valley to the southwest and Westminster to the west.
 For this blogventure, I was accompanied by Orange County's Emily Ryan.

 Although technically only around for the past six years, the UK based record label Finders Keepers has been, according to its owners, in the making for the past 40 years!
 The rich, diverse and offbeat music in the Finders Keepers catalog (a melange of psychedelic, funk, folk, jazz, avant-garde and "whacked-out movie musak to a lost world of undiscovered vinyl artifacts from the annals of alternative pop history") spans recordings from the last 40 (and more) years, and from all over the globe.
 For example two, of its recent impressive releases are the CD/2LP Pomegranates compilation of 60's & 70's Persian funk, folk, psych and other pop quirkiness; and the avant-pop meets funk-rock soundtrack to the movie Stone, the 1974 Australian biker psych cult classic that, complete with a glowing Quentin Tarantino endorsement, is being relaunched with a big screening at Lincoln Center in NYC this Friday.